I want to get licensed for foster care, what’s my next step?

 Choose an agency to work with

-In addition to working directly with Children’s Administration and the Department of Licensed Resources (DLR) for foster care licensing, you may also select from a myriad of private licensing agencies who contract with Washington State to provide child placement services.
+In addition to working directly with Department of Children, Youth, and Families and the Licensing Division for foster care licensing, you may also select from a myriad of private licensing agencies who contract with Washington State to provide child placement services.

 Private agencies often specialize in certain types of children, provide case managers, and offer other services for foster children and parents.
 Your Fostering Together liaison can help you select the most appropriate state or private agency to meet the specific needs of your family.